Runners come in all shapes and sizes: get started today!

 There is no doubt that your first few runs will be a bit uncomfortable, but don’t panic, this is normal and it will subside as you get fitter.
 However, there are few things you can do to avoid being put off on day one.

-First off, invest in a little bit of kit to support and flatter your curves – an old baggy t-shirt might seem like the safe option but it will bunch up, chafe and cover up your amazing shape!
-You don’t need to go for fitted kit if you don’t feel confident in it yet, but we recommend you look for tops and tights in technical fabrics that will carry sweat away from your skin.
+First off, invest in a little bit of kit to support you – you might be tempted to cover up with a baggy t-shirt, but there’s really no need, and it will only bunch up and chafe.
+We recommend you look for tops and tights in technical fabrics that will carry sweat away from your skin.

-When it comes to shoes, again you should steer clear of raiding the bottom of your wardrobe for old gym sneakers.
-You’ll need a pair of well-cushioned shoes to cope with the impact of running.
-If you are planning to lose a bit of weight, keep in mind that your running style and shoe needs might change, so it’s a good idea to visit a specialist running shop after your first few months to be reassessed.
+When it comes to running shoes, again you should steer clear of raiding the bottom of your wardrobe for old gym sneakers.
+You’ll need to work out whether you want a more cushioned shoe or a more neutral one – here’s our guide to choosing the right running shoe.
+Keep in mind that as you get fitter your running style and shoe needs might change, so it’s a good idea to visit a specialist running shop after your first few months to be reassessed.

 Now for the serious bit.
-Being overweight carries risks which you’ve no doubt been lectured about before – high blood pressure and poor heart health among them, so although running will improve your health and fitness, if you are worried, you should check in with your GP before you start training.
+Being a bigger woman can carry risks which you’ve no doubt been lectured about before – so although running will improve your health and fitness, if you are worried, you should check in with your GP before you start training.

 Your GP can check your current heart health and advise you on how to gradually get into running so you’re not putting yourself in danger.
-Make sure you ask your parents about your family history too as this information can be really helpful to the doctor.
+This goes for new runners of any size who are anxious about their health at all.

 Everyone feels a bit nervous the first time they run, but if you really want to get out and get running but just can’t stand the thought of going it alone – don’t.
 Running clubs are very inclusive and welcoming, more so now than ever, and almost all of them have their fair share of beginners.
 Find your nearest running club online, get in contact and join in on their next beginners run!